fortanix/sq-dsm/README.md

 =======

 Sequoia is licensed under the GNU General Public License version 2 or any later version.
-See the file LICENSE.txt or visit https://www.gnu.org/licenses/gpl-2.0.html for details.
+See the file [LICENSE.txt](LICENSE.txt) or visit https://www.gnu.org/licenses/gpl-2.0.html for details.

-Building Sequoia
+Using Sequoia
 ================

 If you want to use Sequoia from Rust, you can simply register the